Chiyoko Myose: Sojourning

 10 a.m. - 12 p.m.: Artists at Work: Open Rehearsal

-Daniel Racer, a composer and professor at Friends University, has composed a chamber music piece in response to Myose's installations.
-Racer, Cindy Thompson and Kay Buskirk will perform Sojourning Threads as part of a free day of Myose celebration.
+Daniel Racer, a composer and professor at Friends University, composed a chamber music piece in response to Myose's installations.
+Racer, Cindy Thompson and Kay Buskirk performed Sojourning Threads as part of a free day of Myose celebration.

 - 2 p.m.: Family-friendly gallery talk